Family Support for Autism Spectrum Disorder

 Parents of a child with ASD must have a good support system in place.
 This will help

-your child cope with the unique aspects of his or her disorder.
-It will also help
+your child cope with the unique aspects of their disorder.
+It will also help you learn

-you learn how to manage your feelings when faced with the challenges of raising a
+how to manage your feelings when faced with the challenges of raising a child with

-child with ASD.
+ASD.
 Pay special attention to the needs of other children in the family.
+Sometimes

-Sometimes siblings' needs get lost when so much attention is needed by the child with
+siblings' needs get lost when so much attention is needed by the child with ASD.
+Spend

-ASD.
-Spend one-to-one time with your other children.
-Look for sibling support groups
+1-to-1 time with your other children.
+Look for sibling support groups that can provide

 Part of this support will come from the healthcare team that is treating your child